How to Scale and Resize Objects in Adobe Illustrator

 Step 3: How to Scale and Resize Objects in Illustrator

-STEP 3: To scale to a certain size, we can use the transform tool.
-Go to your top tool bar, navigate to Window > Transform.
-This will open the transform tool.
+STEP 3: We can use the transform tool option to scale to a specific size.
+Go to your top toolbar and navigate to Window> Transform.
+The Window will open the transform tool.

 Step 4: How to Scale and Resize Objects In Adobe Illustrator